Jorgetrujilloroman/github-backup-python/README.md

 By default, the tasks are executed each hour but you can change it by ```Double click on the task -> Triggers -> Edit```

+If you prefer you can **create your own task** by following the next steps:

+1. Open Task Scheduler by searching for it in the Start menu.

+2. Click on "Create Task" in the "Actions" pane on the right.

+3. In the "General" tab, give the task a name and description.

+4. In the "Triggers" tab, click "New" to set when the task should run (e.g. daily at a specific time).

+5. In the "Actions" tab, click "New" and select "Start a program".

+6. Browse to the location of the downloaded "github-backup-script.py" script and select it.

+7. In the "Conditions" tab, you can set additional criteria for when the task should run (e.g. only when the computer is plugged in).

+8. In the "Settings" tab, you can configure options such as whether the task should run even if the user is not logged in.

+9. Click "OK" to save the task.

 ## LINUX

-To make it work on a Linux OS you will need to automatice the execution of the python scripts by creating a .sh bash and schedule its execution using [Cron](https://man7.org/linux/man-pages/man8/cron.8.html)
+To make it work on a Linux OS you will need to automate the execution of the python script by creating a .sh bash and scheduling its execution using [Cron](https://man7.org/linux/man-pages/man8/cron.8.html)

 To do it follow the next steps: